 Strategies for Managing Chronic Pain

-It is essential to adopt a multidimensional approach that encompasses both non-pharmacological and pharmacological interventions to provide comprehensive relief of pain and enhance the overall well-being of older adults.
+Chronic pain can be a debilitating condition that affects many older adults.
+However, a multidimensional approach that encompasses both non-pharmacological and pharmacological interventions can provide comprehensive relief of pain and enhance the overall well-being of older adults.
+Here are some strategies for managing chronic pain:

 Non-Medical Pain Management Techniques